-On the capital gains tax, the government wants us to believe there is a pool of people, the one percenters, and they are the same 1% and are the worst people ever, except guess what: That 1% changes every year, because people end up in the top 1% or 10% for various reasons.
+On the capital gains tax, the government wants us to believe there is a pool of people, the one percenters, and they are the same one per cent and are the worst people ever, except guess what: That one per cent changes every year, because people end up in the top 1% or 10% for various reasons.
 They might sell a business, or something might happen; they might come into some extra money.
 They are not the same ugly people; the top 25% are not the same nasty, money hungry, greedy people.
 They change from year to year.
 We need to be careful about how far we try to squeeze people before they start leaving this country.